GluuFederation/docs-ce-prod/3.1.3/source/user-management/scim2.md

 }
 ```

 This new user has been given an `id`.
 If possible, inspect your `ou=people` branch and find the entry whose `inum` matches the `id` given.
-An easier option would be to login via oxTrust and go to `Users` > `Manage People` and search "Joe" to see the recently created user.
+An easier option would be to log in via oxTrust and go to `Users` > `Manage People` and search "Joe" to see the recently created user.

 Please note that SCIM will only allow you to create users with HTTP POST verb.

-### Retrieving information of a user
+### Retrieving Information for a User

 One of the simplest ways to test retrieval is querying all information about a single user.
 Check in your LDAP the `inum` for Average Joe and do the following request with `curl` passing, as usual, your access token in the headers: